-Degree considerations for students in child and family studies
+Degree considerations for students in Human Development and Family Science

 The Falk College’s Department of Human Development and Family Science (HDFS) at Syracuse University prepares students to work in specific settings, providing a solid foundation of children and families across the life span through a bachelor of science degree.
 Students will learn about the social, emotional, and physical development of children while studying relationships within families and in other social contexts, such as schools, workplaces and faith communities.

-When considering a career path in child and family studies-related fields, the following information is helpful:
+When considering a career path in Human Development and Family Science-related fields, the following information is helpful:

-- A bachelor’s degree is sufficient for entry-level positions.
+- A bachelor degree is sufficient for entry-level positions.

 - Advanced degrees are essential for clinical and therapeutic counseling positions, education/special education.

-- A master’s degree or Ph.D. is often needed for administrative and supervisory positions.
+- A master degree or Ph.D. is often needed for administrative and supervisory positions.

 - A Ph.D. is required for college teaching and advanced research positions, as well as education-focused careers (i.e., teacher, speech pathologist).

-The 124 credit B.S. degree program in child and family studies provides students with a broad foundation covering a range of issues focusing on the healthy development of children and families.
-In addition to liberal arts courses, students are expected to complete 15 credits of Program Requirements and 18-24 credits in a specialty track (decided on in the second semester of the sophomore year).
-Each track prepares students to work in specific settings.
+The 124 credit B.S. degree program in Human Development and Family Science (HDFS) provides students with a broad foundation covering a range of issues focusing on the healthy development of children and families.
+In addition to liberal arts courses, students are expected to complete 31 credits of program requirements and 9 credits in HDFS electives.

 This B.S. degree program is a dual program between the School of Education and the David B. Falk College of Sport and Human Dynamics – with the School of Education as the home school.
-This program provides you with the professional background and a solid core of liberal arts distribution and concentration coursework.
+This program provides you with a professional background and a solid core of liberal arts distribution and concentration coursework.
 A cornerstone of the program is the extensive and varied series of field experiences it offers, coordinating coursework with fieldwork in the schools as early as the first year of study.
-Many schools and childcare centers in the Syracuse area are at the forefront of inclusive education.
-Through our close partnerships with local schools and early childhood centers that welcome all students, and with our wide network of urban, suburban, and rural school affiliations, we provide a broad range of opportunities for getting the most out of field experiences.

 Child and Family Policy Studies Minor

-The Child and Family Policy Studies Minor is an interdisciplinary minor that gives students and opportunity to study public policy and child and family issues.
-This minor provides useful skills and experiences for students who go on to pursue careers in public policies and government programming and who want to apply their understanding of child and family development in a variety of policy related sectors.
-This minor is open to all CFS Majors and Non-Majors.
+The Child and Family Policy Studies Minor is an interdisciplinary minor that gives students the opportunity to study the development, evaluation, and delivery of public policy programs.
+This minor provides useful skills and experiences for students who go on to pursue careers in public policies and government programming and who want to apply their understanding of child and family development in a variety of policy-related sectors as well as in private sectors.
+This minor is open to all HDFS Majors and Non-Majors.

-The Child and Family Studies Minor provides students with a broad foundation covering a range of issues focusing on the healthy development of children and families.
-This minor provides knowledge and skills that can be applied to real world settings across different settings such as families, schools, work places, hospitals within the United States and internationally.
-This minor is open to Non-CFS Majors.
+The Human Development and Family Science minor provides students with a broad foundation covering a range of issues focusing on the healthy development of children and families.
+This minor provides knowledge and skills that can be applied to real-world settings across different settings such as families, schools, workplaces, hospitals within the United States and internationally.
+Provides students with the tools necessary for working with children and families in cross-cultural settings.
+This minor is open to non-HDFS Majors.

 Mindfulness and Contemplative Studies Minor

+Mindfulness and contemplative practice are experiential modes of learning and self-inquiry.
+Contemplative practices are widely varied and include various forms of meditation, focused thought, writing, creative/performing arts, and yoga.
+Mindfulness and contemplative practices can foster greater empathy and communication skills, improve focus and attention, reduce stress, and enhance creativity and general wellbeing.
+Given these advantages, these skills are of growing interest to researchers and practitioners from diverse fields.
 The purpose of this minor is to provide students with a fundamental understanding of mindfulness and contemplative study and practice, and opportunities to cultivate these skills in their courses and apply them in their communities.
-This minor would be of interest to students in the Child Life Specialist track in CFS, as well as to those in other social sciences, health sciences and education.
-This minor is open to all CFS Majors and Non-Majors.
+There is a particular emphasis on the role of mindfulness in children and youth, as these practices contribute to an individual’s growth across multiple developmental domains.
+This minor would be of interest to students in the Child Life Specialist career in Human Development and Family Science, as well as to those in other social sciences, health sciences, and education.